Jenny Owen Youngs

 Jenny Owen Youngs (born November 22, 1981) is an American singer-songwriter.
-She has released three albums and a handful of EPs both independently and via Nettwerk Records, and has toured worldwide.
+She has released four albums and a handful of EPs both independently and via Nettwerk Records, and has toured worldwide.
 Youngs is also a songwriting collaborator whose cuts include the 2018 Panic! at the Disco single "High Hopes," as well as songs with Brett Dennen, Ingrid Michaelson, Shungudzo, Pitbull, and others.

 Youngs' songs have been used in TV shows such as Weeds, Grey's Anatomy, Nurse Jackie, Suburgatory, and Switched at Birth.
 In 2017, her 2012 song "Wake Up" was featured over the end credits of BoJack Horsemans season 4 finale.
 On March 28, 2018, it was announced that Youngs would work as the composer for Muscle Memory, a short film directed by Carly Usdin being made as a part of the American Film Institute's Directing Workshop for Women.

+In 2018, she provided her voice in “Oh The Bliss” by Dan Romer, in the album for Far Cry 5.

 Early life and education

 Youngs was born in a hospital elevator.
 Raised in Newton, New Jersey, Youngs grew up playing the flute, the french horn and the sousaphone in elementary school and the tuba in junior high school.
 At age 14, her older step-brother told her that if she wanted to be in a band she needed to learn how to play the guitar.
 She attended Kittatinny Regional High School and graduated from State University of New York at Purchase with a degree in studio composition."The Sound of Youngs' America: One singer-songwriter you have to hear".
 Fairfield County Weekly (Bridgeport, Connecticut).
 November 10, 2005.